 The World Faith Strategy

-By mobilizing religiously diverse youth to design and implement development projects, we counter each driver of violence.
-We break down the narrative of conflict by creating opportunities for young people to recognize the humanity of their fellow youth while volunteering together.
-Sociologist Robert Putnam posed, “knowing someone within a particular religious group means a more positive assessment of that group in general— whether you have known that someone for a long time or not.”
-More than traditional dialogue between people of different faiths, humanization is needed.
+World Faith engages religiously diverse youth to lead development projects locally in their community.
+This reduces violence through Contact Theory, which sociologist Robert Putnam explains: “knowing someone within a particular religious group means a more positive assessment of that group in general— whether you have known that someone for a long time or not.”

 Secondly, young people are less likely to engage in violence when they realize the positive impact they can have on their local community.
 For many World Faith volunteers, it is the first time they see themselves as stakeholders in their community.
 This sense of empowerment raises the threshold for violence further.